Skip to main content

 Synchronization#

-A similar barrier is used at the start of combine: each rank signals readiness and polls until every peer has done the same.
-An acquire fence follows the polling loop to ensure that subsequent loads (reading MoE output from peer workspaces) observe the data written before each peer’s release fence.
+• The combine barrier issues an acquire membar AFTER the polling loop completes, ensuring that subsequent loads (reading MoE output from peer symmetric memory) observe the data written before each peer’s release membar.

 Saturating NVLink Bandwidth#